 You must arrange to meet with Debbie Nothdurft, Head Academic Advisor, Center for Academic Excellence or Ms. Sherril Pearce, Department of Biology, to obtain more information about the Truman Letter Packet Service.
 Please download and give the attached LOR Writers to prospective letter writers as a guide to submitting letters on your behalf to medical schools (or to the Letter Packet service at Truman).

 Truman will submit a letter packet to the medical schools that you specify.
 We can also forward your letter packet to the AMCAS letter service, Interfolio, and and to the DO schools that you request.
 However, you must provide at least four weeks advance notification to the pre-med coordinator so that your letter arrives before your designated due date.

 As with all letters of recommendation, you need to very explicitly inform your recommenders as to where, when, and what to submit on your behalf.
 For students applying to the allopathic medical schools (MD only) served by AMCAS, you may have various kinds of letters uploaded to their website.
 The letters may be individual letters from employers, volunteer supervisors, physicians, and faculty instructors.
-Additional information on the AMCAS service can be found at:

 An important part of the documentation to support your application for admission to medical school is the evaluation of your performance in an activity that was directly observed by the letter writer.
 This is often referred to as a letter of recommendation, or LOR.

 - Faculty instructors and medical doctors provide the most useful recommendations for medical school.
 The authors should know you well and be able to comment on your work ethic and commitment to medicine, as well as report on your performance in the position for which they supervised you.